-8.1.1 Plan Network - ADS and TPN
+6.1.1 Plan Network - ADS and TPN

-The Associated Data Structure ADS provides the contextual information used to attach meaning to the contents of the Time Point Network TPN, and the data defining the emerging plan.
+The Associated Data Structure (ADS) provides the contextual information used to attach meaning to the contents of the Time Point Network (TPN), and the data defining the emerging plan.
 The main elements of the plan are activity, dummy and event nodes with ordering information in the form of links as necessary to define the partial order relationships between these elements.
-The separation of the ADS level from the time points associated with the plan entities is a design feature of O-Plan2 and differs from our previous approach in Nonlin and O-Plan1.
-It is motivated by our approach to time point constraint management [6] which reasons about both ends of plan entities (such as nodes and links) and which can be more efficiently implemented where there is uniformity of representation.
+The separation of the ADS level from the time points associated with the plan entities is a design feature of the current O-Plan system and differs from our previous approach in Nonlin and the first O-Plan prototype.
+It is motivated by our approach to time point constraint management [7] which reasons about both ends of plan entities (such as nodes and links) and which can be more efficiently implemented where there is uniformity of representation.

-Time windows play an important part in O-Plan2 in two ways: firstly as a means of recording time limits on the start and finish of an action and on its duration and delays between actions, and secondly during the planning phase itself as a means of pruning the potential search space if temporal validity is threatened.
-Time windows in O-Plan2 are maintained as min/max pairs, specifying the upper and lower bounds known at the time.
-Such bounds may be symbolically defined, but O-Plan2 maintains a numerical pair of bounds for all such numerical values.
+Time windows play an important part in O-Plan in two ways: firstly as a means of recording time limits on the start and finish of an action and on its duration and delays between actions, and secondly during the planning phase itself as a means of pruning the potential search space if temporal validity is threatened.
+Time windows in O-Plan are maintained as min/max pairs, specifying the upper and lower bounds known at the time.
+Such bounds may be symbolically defined, but O-Plan maintains a numerical pair of bounds for all such numerical values.
 In fact, a third entry is associated with such numerical bounds.
-This third entry is a projected value (which could be a simple number or a more complex function, data structure, etc.) used by the planner for heuristic estimation. search control and other purposes.
-2
+This third entry is a projected value (which could be a simple number or a more complex function, data structure, etc.) used by the planner for heuristic estimation, search control and other purposes2.